Spanish explorers first arrived in Arizona in the 1530s, but the territory was part of Mexico through the 1840s.

 It’s the largest cactus in the United States, but it also grows very In areas that don’t get much rain, it can take a saguaro cactus up to 100 years to grow a single “arm.”

-There are 13 species of rattlesnake in Arizona, more than in any other state.
+There are 13 species of rattlesnake in Arizona, more of this kind of snake than in any other state.
 About 150 people are bitten by rattlesnakes in Arizona each year.
 Yikes!

 Arizona is the nation’s sixth largest state in area, but only about 17% of the land is privately owned.
 The rest goes to Native American reservations, public forest and park lands, and state trusts.